+In 1926, Hass purchased seeds from a fellow avocado enthusiast and planted them in his fledgling avocado grove.
 The subspecies of the seeds was never known, but many believe they came from a Guatemalan hybrid that had already been cross-pollinated by the time Hass bought them.

 Only one seedling survived out of those seeds, and after many failed attempts to graft the seedling with branches from Fuerte avocado trees (the industry standard at the time), Hass decided to leave his little tree be… after being convinced not to cut it down in favor of his more reliable cultivars.

 The superior flavor and high demand firmly put the Hass avocado in its place as a luxury fruit, selling for $1 each (equivalent to today’s adjusted cost of $15… can you imagine paying over $30 for a bowl of guacamole these days?!).

-Hass patented his tree in 1935 (the first U.S. patent ever granted for a tree) and contracted with a local grower, Harold Brokaw, to produce grafted seedlings from the cuttings of this tree.
+Hass patented his tree in 1935 (the first US patent ever granted for a tree) and contracted with a local grower, Harold Brokaw, to produce grafted seedlings from the cuttings of this tree.
 The Hass avocado grew quicker, yielded more, lasted longer, and tasted better than the Fuerte avocado, eventually becoming the Big Kahuna in the commercial avocado market by the 1970s.

 The mama tree lived on in suburbia after Hass’ death in 1952 and was cared for by Brokaw’s nephew until its own demise in 2002.
 The tree struggled with root fungus for more than a decade and was eventually cut down.

 Don’t make my mistake the first year I moved into my house, and just wait… and wait… and wait… until my avocados started dropping to the ground one by one, over-mature.
 And definitely don’t pick them before their prime, else you’ll just cut into a piece of rubber that even tastes like rubber (yes, I’ve tried).

 So how can you tell when an avocado is ripe on the tree?
-The short answer is, you can’t.
+The short answer is: You can’t.

 I know, not very helpful.
 But wait!

 The long answer is, avocados do not ripen on trees.
-This goes for all varieties, but since there are over 900 of them out there (and 8 that specifically grow in California), I’ll focus on the Hass.
+This goes for all varieties, but since there are over 900 of them out there (and 9 that specifically grow in California), I’ll focus on the Hass.

 Avocados are unique in that they ripen once they’re off the tree.
-That means that if you’re not ready to harvest them all yet, the best place to store your avocados is on the tree.
+That means that if you’re not ready to harvest them all yet, the best place to store your avocados is actually on the tree.

 The Hass variety is known for being an exceptional keeper, maturing in winter and continuing to develop its flavor through summer.
 (Californians are incredibly lucky to have avocados year-round because of this, and in great, cheap abundance!)